Overseas Travel

 6. Hit the town

 Make sure you take the short walk from the main street down to the Arrow River.
 Here you can discover what life was like for thousands of Chinese miners.
 The original miners village is still tucked into the riverbank and we love that you can visit this for free.
 Our boys enjoyed going inside the old miners huts and there’s plenty of information boards dotted around for those that are interested.
+If the water isn’t too icy hire a gold mining pan at the Arrowtown Museum and try your luck finding gold in the Arrow River.
 On the way back to Queenstown keep a look out for gorgeous Lake Hayes.

 8. Ski the slopes

 If you’re visiting Queenstown with kids during Winter you must spend a day or two on the slopes.
 We spent a few days at The Remarkables ski field which is 45 minutes drive from Queenstown.
 Our boys had a blast learning to ski at the Kea Club, which we would highly recommend.
 Coronet Peak ski-field is just a 20 minute drive away.
 Both ski-fields have great base facilities, learn to ski lessons and buses to get up and down the mountain if you choose not to drive.
 We also made sure there was plenty of time for snowball fights, building snowmen and sliding down snowy hills.
-We’ll put together another blog soon with lots of tips for first time skiers.
+Head to our blog with tips for first time skiers for more advice.

 A unique opportunity for the whole family to literally chill out!
 We didn’t make it here this time however the friends we were staying with headed along to ‘The Below Zero Ice Bar’ and loved it.
 The walls, bar and furniture are all created from ice.
 Wear your warmest clothes and if you’re still cold, super warm jackets, gloves and boots are provided.
 Kids will love the ice-hockey (air-hockey) table, kid-friendly cocktails served in glasses made of ice and the fun ice-sculpture chair you can actually sit on.

-We have so much more to share with you including delicious Queenstown eats, skiing tips and kid-free places to go in Queenstown.
-All in another blog coming soon.
+We have more Queenstown gems to share with you including delicious Queenstown eats and skiing tips.
+You’ll find these blogs in our Travel category.
 Feel free to leave a comment below and please ask any questions as we like feeling helpful!

 TAG